LoopKit/loopdocs/docs/faqs/glossary.md

 **iOS**: operating system used by Apple Mobile devices (iPhone, iPod)

-**ISF**: Insulin Sensitivity Factor; how many points your blood sugar will drop for each unit of insulin; sometimes called correction factor
+**ISF**: Insulin Sensitivity Factor; how many points your blood sugar will drop for each unit of insulin; sometimes called Correction Factor

 **Issue**: On github - a formal method to report a problem, either code behavior or documentation